FVijverberg/Robust_Control_FWT_P1/README.md

 ## Part 2 — Robust Analysis and Controller Design

-This repository also contains the code and Live Script for Part 2 of the assignment, implemented in `Robust_Analysis_Part2.m` (and a corresponding `.mlx` Live Script).
+This repository also contains the code and Live Script for Part 2 of the assignment.
 Key features:
 - Constructs a generalized plant with input/output uncertainty and weighting functions for mixed-sensitivity synthesis.
 - Synthesizes a nominal H-infinity controller using `hinfsyn` and performs robust controller design using D-K iteration with `musyn`.
 - Performs Fixed-Structure synthesis via `hinfstruct` for comparison and extracts controller gains.